-Our quarterly and annual operating results may fluctuate significantly.
-We expect our factors, includ or operating results to be subject to frequent fluctuations.
-Our net loss and other operating results will be affected by numerous ding: • the e achievement and timing of milestone payments under our existing collaboration and license agreements; • our these arrangen ar execution of any collaboration, licensing or similar arrangements, and the timing of payments we may make or receive under ments; e costs associated with launching and commercializing linaclotide and any of our product candidates, if we receive regulatory ach candidates; • if l linaclotide receives regulatory approval, the level of underlying demand for that product and wholesalers buying patterns; • variations is in the level of expenses related to our development programs; • ado dition or termination of clinical trials; • reg gulatory developments affecting our product candidates; and • any y intellectual property infringement lawsuit in which we may become involved.

-If our operating results fall below the expectations of investors or securities analysts, the price of our Class A common stock could decline substantially.
-Furthermore, any quarterly or annual fluctuations in our operating results may, in turn, cause the price of our stock to fluctuate substantially.

-Our ability to use net operating loss and tax credit carryforwards and certain built-in losses to reduce future tax payments is limited by provisions of the Internal Revenue Code, and it is possible that certain transactions or a combination of certain transactions may result in material additional limitations on our ability to use our net operating loss and tax credit carryforwards.

-Section 382 and 383 of the Internal Revenue Code of 1986, as amended, contain rules that limit the ability of a company that undergoes an ownership change, which is generally any change in ownership of more than 50% of its stock over a three-year period, to utilize its net operating loss and tax credit carryforwards and certain built-in losses recognized in years after the ownership change.
+• the costs associated with launching and commercializing LINZESS in the U.S.; • the level of underlying demand for LINZESS in the U.S. and wholesalers buying patterns; • the achievement and timing of milestone payments under our existing collaboration and license agreements; • these arran our execution of any collaboration, licensing or similar arrangements, and the timing of payments we may make or receive under agements; • variations in the level of expenses related to our development programs; • addition or termination of clinical trials; • regulatory developments affecting our product candidates; and • any intellectual property infringement lawsuit in which we may become involved. rating results fall below the expectations of investors or securities analysts, the price of our Class A common stock could decline ly.
+Furthermore, any quarterly or annual fluctuations in our operating results may, in turn, cause the price of our stock to fluctuate ly. provisions y to use net operating loss and tax credit carryforwards and certain built-in losses to reduce future tax payments is limited by of the Internal Revenue Code, and it is possible that certain transactions or a combination of certain transactions may result in dditional limitations on our ability to use our net operating loss and tax credit carryforwards. ownership 2 and 383 of the Internal Revenue Code of 1986, as amended, contain rules that limit the ability of a company that undergoes an change, which is generally any change in ownership of more than 50% of its stock over a three-year period, to utilize its net operating x credit carryforwards and certain built-in losses recognized in years after the ownership change.
 These rules generally operate by focusing on ownership changes involving stockholders owning directly or indirectly 5% or more of the stock of a company and any change in ownership arising from a new issuance of stock by the company.
 Generally, if an ownership change occurs, the yearly taxable income limitation on the use of net operating loss and tax credit carryforwards and certain built-in losses is equal to the product of the applicable long term tax exempt rate and the value of the company s stock immediately before the ownership change.
 We may be unable to offset our taxable income with losses, or our tax liability with credits, before such losses and credits expire and therefore would incur larger federal income tax liability.
 We have completed several financings since our inception which may have resulted in a change in control as defined by Section 382, or could result in a change in control in the future.